kgh-code/dpiprobe-rest/README.md

 * Testing is pretty basic - just testing the controller httpstatus messages, I mocked the service call, but still need to mock the DAO's
 * Persistence should probably be via a que, but for this example the service is on the same JVM.
 * Candidate for containerisation, but no deployment containers identified.
+* Code style, lazy use of autoboxing for a fast delivery.
 * Code style, comments are basic, no javadocs, some camels have one hump, some camels have two humps, some are just horses.
 ## License
 Nada